marcinguy/cyanogenmod-stagefright/README.md

 and then you should wait 3-6 hours for build to finish ( depends on your PC configuration )

+Result is a zip file you can flash your mobile with a flashing program like TWRP.

 Used Termux (and installed GDB from there).
 Could use GDB directly on the mobile, no need to use gdbserver ....